Haskeeb265/obsidian-vault/4 - Journal/25th, Jan, 2025 Saturday.md

 Now I'm more ambitious of learning cybersecurity and being the best at it so I can take matters into my own hands.

+Apart from that, I've started being more consistent with my self-studies.
+However I feel like my pace is still very slow.
+That's all.

+Yesterday I had a dream about K. I visited HK and she received me.
+She showed me around and I didn't directly looked at her the whole time.
+I miss her.
+I still haven't told abbu about her telling her parents about me and me talking to her father.
+I don't know why I'm scared when I should be telling him this asap.